-- Partnering contracts with multi-disciplinary building firms chosen through a competitive tender process. - Procuring services through a Framework Agreement (this can be through a mini-competition for example) dependent on the scope of the required works. - On larger projects (more than £4.5m) we can receive individual tenders through the EU restricted tender process and the Greater London Authority (GLA) London Development Panel (LDP).
+- partnering contracts with multi-disciplinary building firms chosen through a competitive tender process. - procuring services through a Framework Agreement (this can be through a mini-competition for example) dependent on the scope of the required works. - on larger projects (more than £5.3m) we can receive individual tenders through the Government's Find a Tender service which replaced the previous EU restricted tender process.